JoshuaHoeflich/dotfiles/README.md

 ## Nix OS Dotfiles
-These scripts track the state of my Nix OS system.
+These files track the state of my Nix OS system.